- Published on

 move_semantics2.rs

-So we can perform any operations on vec0
+So we can perform any operations on vec0 and vec1 before or after calling the fill_vecfunction, because they are distinct objects.

 fn main() {